MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-and-skypeforbusiness-coexistence-and-interoperability.md

 ### Skype for Business with Teams collaboration (this mode is upcoming)

 Use this mode to introduce Teams in your environment while you continue to leverage your existing investment in Skype for Business.
 In this mode, you leave Skype for Business unchanged with chat, calling, and meeting capabilities, and you add Teams collaboration capabilities—teams and channels, access to files in Office 365, and applications.
-This mode is upcoming.

 ### Skype for Business with Teams collaboration and meetings (this mode is upcoming)

 Use this coexistence mode to accelerate the availability of Teams meeting capabilities in your organization, in addition to its collaboration capabilities, enabling your users to take advantage of the great quality, new capabilities such as transcription and translation, and support for meetings in browsers.
-This mode is upcoming.

 Along with using Teams for teams and channels–based conversations in this mode, users start using Teams to schedule and conduct their meetings.
 Private chats, and voice and video calling, remain on Skype for Business.
 This coexistence mode is especially useful for users in Skype for Business on-premises deployments that have enterprise voice, who are likely to take some time to be upgraded to Teams